sipstack/sipstack-connector-asterisk/README.md

 ```

 The connector will now:
-- Monitor the specified directories for new recordings
+- Scan directories every minute for recordings older than 2 minutes
-- Wait for files to finish writing before processing
 - Upload recordings to SIPSTACK with metadata
-- Optionally delete files after successful upload
+- Move uploaded files to `.processed` subdirectory (or delete if configured)
+- Handle file stability automatically (no race conditions)
+- Run entirely within the Python process (no cron/supervisor needed)

 ### Permission Handling